 - A hearing problem causes you to feel embarrassed in social situations.

-- You visit friends less often than you would like because of a hearing loss.
+- You visit friends less often than you would like.

 - You experience ringing or noises in your ears.